lliu12/holomeetings/index.md

 ### 4) Multiple Animated Models
 <img src = "https://github.com/lliu12/holomeetings/blob/main/gifs/compressed_four_foxes.gif?raw=true" width="470" height="260" />

-You can use the [editor on GitHub](https://github.com/lliu12/holographic_meetings/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### 5) Structure from Motion
 Every 30th frame sampled.